+Academic background

-Academic background: Law degree - Lisbon Catholic University.
+Law degree, Lisbon Catholic University.

+Professional experience (VdA)

-Professional experience (VdA): Filipa joined VdA in 2015.
-She is managing associate of the Banking & Finance practice where she has been involved in several transactions, namely advising on cross-border insurance regulatory matters for a large insurance company operating globally, including in Portuguese-speaking countries and also in several francophone African jurisdictions, and in debt restructuring.
+Filipa joined VdA in August 2015.
+She is a managing associate in the Banking & Finance area of practice, where she has been actively involved in providing legal advice on banking and capital markets' regulatory matters as well as in the structuring of several financing transactions, such as syndicated loans, the issue and placement of debt and debt restructuring, both in Portugal and in the Republic of Angola.
+Her practice is also focused on insurance matters for lead insurance companies operating globally, including in Portuguese-speaking countries and, also, in several francophone African jurisdictions.

+Other professional background

-Other professional background: Before joining the firm she was working, as Senior Associate, at Miranda Correia Amendoeira e Associados - Sociedade de Advogados (Miranda), an international full service legal practice, where she was focused on banking & finance and insurance and re-insurance related matters, having been involved in a wide variety of domestic and international transactions, notably in Portugal and in the Republic of Angola.
-Also she had the opportunity to represent acquirers, target companies and sellers, in connection with cross-border acquisitions and dispositions of banking and insurance companies.
-At Miranda she was regularly involved in providing advice in connection with syndicated loans, acquisition financings, leveraged buyouts, asset-based financing, in particular ship and aircraft financing, including export credit and EXIM finance, sovereign debt matters, as well as on regulatory issues.
+Before joining the firm she worked, as Senior Associate, at Miranda Correia Amendoeira e Associados - Sociedade de Advogados (Miranda), where she focused on banking & finance and insurance and re-insurance related matters, having been involved in a wide variety of domestic and international transactions, notably in Portugal and in the Republic of Angola.
+She also had the opportunity to represent acquirers, target companies and sellers, in connection with cross-border acquisitions and dispositions of banking and insurance companies.
+At Miranda she was regularly involved in providing advice in connection with syndicated loans, acquisition financings, leveraged buyouts, asset-based financing, in particular ship and aircraft financing, including export credit and EXIM finance, sovereign debt matters, as well as on regulatory matters.

-Admitted to the Portuguese Bar Association.
-Candidate to the Angolan Bar Association.
-Languages: English www.globallegalinsights.com
+Admitted to the Portuguese Bar Association and the Angolan Bar Association.